grgbr/enbox/sphinx/main.rst

            }
    )

+.. _sect-main-top_jail:

 top-jail
 ********

-Specify an optional jail to spawn with tunable settings.
+Specify an optional |jail| to spawn with tunable settings.

 .. rubric:: Syntax